The Great Migration

 | Brand Safety (Ads) | Subscription model — no ad risk | Only 4% of marketers approve |

-| Notable Recent Additions | Buttigieg, Acosta, Krugman, Hasan | — |
+| Notable Recent Additions | Buttigieg, Acosta, Krugman, Hasan, Reich, Vance | — |

-| Notable Recent Departures | — | Guardian, NPR, Stephen King, Elton John |
+| Notable Recent Departures | — | Guardian, NPR, Le Monde, Media Matters, Stephen King |